Regularly cleaning your CPAP equipment can help keep you healthy and prevent the spread of germs.

 - Allow the headgear to air dry.

-- Using mild soap or mask wipes, clean the inside of the cushion, making sure to remove any debris or film that has built up over time.
+- Use mild soap and water or mask wipes to clean the inside of the cushion, making sure to remove any debris or film.

 - Wipe down the surfaces of the mask with mask wipes.

 - Allow to air dry.

 Alternatively, implement the steps above when using the Control III Disinfectant – CPAP Cleaning Solution, which is a hospital-grade disinfectant.
 The Control III Disinfectant is added to water for a 100% effective cleaning solution.

 - First, wash your mask using the steps found above.